vhcalderon1/exceeding_design_spectra/README.md

   Usable ground motions vs. period (Fig. 1)

 Additional batch, table, or data-preparation scripts are available in `scripts/` and can be run independently.

+## Data

+Large raw datasets must be downloaded manually, as described above.

+**Note:** Gridded risk-targeted and 84th-percentile spectra must be obtained from [USGS ScienceBase](https://doi.org/10.5066/P9I0R4O6) and placed in `data/raw/`.

+Outputs from the scripts are stored in `data/derived/` (kept under version control).